W4terF4ll/endless-rhythm/README.md

 # Endless Rhythm v0.92

-A 4k Endless rhythm game that runs in the browser.
+A 4k endless rhythm game that runs in the browser.

 This game is not playable on mobile and smaller/low end devices.